 Eva’s Striking Transition from Dark Brunette to White Hair

-If you have are transition from dark brunette to white hair and need inspiration, check out Eva’s story!
+If you are transitioning from dark brunette to white hair and need inspiration, check out Eva’s story!
 Eva is one of the social media silver sisters whose hair appealed to me immediately.
-When I first met Eva online, her lovely hair was high contrast: white roots on top of dark brown dye, but now it has mellowed into a beautiful snowy white with lighter brown ends.
-Her hair reminds me of a beautiful toasted meringue dessert!
-It is yummy!
-You can find her on Instagram at @girl_gone_gray
+When I first met Eva online, her lovely hair was high contrast: white roots on top of dark brown dye, but now it has mellowed into a beautiful snowy white.
+You can find Eva on Instagram at @girl_gone_gray

 ** Please Note: This post contains affiliate links.
 I only link to products that I personally like or that have been recommended to me by my silver sisters.
 You can see my full policy here.**

 EVA’S STORY: GOING FROM DARK BRUNETTE TO WHITE HAIR

 I think I was around twenty years old when I noticed my first gray hairs.